 Uniforms, Armor and Gear

 Beyond the weapons, militaria is all about the style.
 From uniforms to armor, re-enactors might use these to dress up or it might just be for your own personal collection to display.
 For example, you can check out collections of Civil War hats or soldier's uniforms.
 And, authenticity can be found in the accessories.
 Learn about ranks and insignias, along with other flourishes that define these uniforms.

 Militaria media is not only interesting but tells you about the time and culture.
 Learn more about WWI propaganda and posters or political cartoons from the Civil War.
 These little pieces of history can tell you so much about the attitudes, issues and people of the time.

-Items from the Civil War, World War I and World War II are especially collectible today.
-Some of these items are used by historic re-enactors to add credibility to their character.
+Wars and militaria go together like peas and carrots.
+From the uniforms to the guns, some of these items are used by historic re-enactors to add credibility to their character.
 Others are displayed and enjoyed for their artistic, and historic value.
-Items like Civil War quilt patterns are not classic militaria and yet, because they are associated with a certain war, they can be associated with medals, helmets, and weapons.
+Items like Civil War quilt patterns are not classic militaria but, because they are associated with a certain war, they can be associated with medals, helmets, and weapons.

 Speaking of re-enactment, the American Civil War is a big one.
 You can find a lot of authentic and reproductions of Civil War gear.
 Collecting Civil War memorabilia like documents, art and autographs can be an extensive hobby.
 Because this war was fought on American soil, there isn't a lack of collectables even down to the era flags.